-This form must be completed in English by a registered medical doctor (M.D.) with a specialization in the Athlete's Health Condition (Article 8.5.2.1 of the Classification Rules)
+This form must be completed in English by a registered medical doctor (M.D.) or physiotherapist with specialization in the Athlete's Health Condition, rehabilitation, or pediatric neurology (Article 8.5.2.1 of the Classification Rules).

 The completed form with attached medical documentation must be sent to the Eligibility Assessment Committee, or a hard copy must be presented to Chief Classifier before the start of Athlete Evaluation.
 Athlete Evaluation will not be started if the MDF is not available for the Classification Panel.